Avenel railway station: History

-The station is now under the care of a group of local volunteers, who meet every Friday morning to maintain the station and surrounding gardens.
-They have also restored the building, including the McKenzie & Holland lever frame.
+The station is now under the care of a group of local volunteers, the Stationeers, who meet every Friday morning to maintain the station and surrounding gardens.
+They have also restored the building, including the disused McKenzie & Holland lever frame.

 Former station Mangalore was located between Avenel and Seymour, while Monea, Locksley, Longwood and Creighton stations were located between Avenel and Euroa.

 Platforms and services

 Avenel has one island platform with two faces.
-It is serviced by V/Line Albury line services.
+It is served by V/Line Albury line trains.